lwilliams620/dsc180b/README.md

 3. Run `python3 <file name>.py`

 # Code Explanation
-## quantize.py
-Contains helper code to quantize an lstm and to modify the bits used in quantization.

-## run.py
-Contains code for a MLP on the MNIST dataset.
-To change the number of bits used, change the variables at the top of the file.
-By default, it runs with 1 bit.
+To change the number of bits, edit the file and modify the variable `b`.

-## lstm_binary.py
-Contains code for a quantized LSTM on IMDb data for sentiment analysis.